Integrated Semester – Study Tour and History Minor at The Ohio State University

-Ideally, students will take the classes listed below as a group in Spring semester.
-However, students who have taken either History 3015 or History 3570 previous to the Spring semester are also encouraged to apply.
-Students who have taken courses relevant to the international experience of World War II (for example, History 2475, History of the Holocaust; History 3253, 20th Century Europe to 1950; History 3263, France in the 20th Century; or History 3265, 20th-Century German History) may petition directly to Professor Steigerwald to substitute for either History 3015 or History 3570.
+Ideally, students will take the classes listed below as a group in spring semester.
+However, students who have previously taken History 3015, History 3570, French 3801, or German 3351 are also encouraged to apply and will not have to take those courses again as part of the program.
+Students who have taken courses relevant to the international experience of World War II listed below may petition directly to Professor Steigerwald to substitute for any of the required courses except the 4795 Research Seminar.

 Students from all disciplines are encouraged to apply.

-Students must have a 3.1 GPA; credit for one GE History course; and at least 30 semester hours completed at OSU to apply.
-A letter of application, student advising report, and a letter of reference from an OSU professor will be due on a date still to-be-determined, but sometime early in the Autumn Semester 2012.
+Students must have a 3.1 GPA; credit for one GE History course; and at least 30 semester hours completed at Ohio State to apply.
+A letter of application, student advising report, and a letter of reference from an Ohio State University professor or staff person is due on October 15, 2013.
 Applications will be accepted only through the Study Abroad web site.

-For more information, contact Prof. David Steigerwald at email@example.com and Savannah Heilman firstname.lastname@example.org at Office of International Affairs—Study Abroad http://oia.osu.edu/study-abroad.html.
+For more information, contact Professor David Steigerwald at email@example.com and Kelsey Poole at firstname.lastname@example.org at the Office of International Affairs—Study Abroad http://oia.osu.edu/study-abroad.html.

 "I experienced it all: from Hitler's bunker to London's ER.
 I tasted it all: from fish and chips to free nutella.
 I stormed the beaches of Normandy, climbed to the top of the Eiffel Tower, and stepped over the Berlin Wall.
 I am all the better for all of it."